Global Tax Strategy

 - as a second opinion in cases where we believe there is uncertainty with respect to the application of tax law, although we may also approach HMRC directly, to seek clarity or obtain clearance.

-Our approach to dealings with Her Majesty's Revenue and Customs (HMRC):
+Our approach to dealings with HMRC:

 - Our objective is to build a stable, transparent and professional working relationship with HMRC and other tax authorities.

 - We seek to have a constructive relationship with HMRC, through regular meetings and communication in respect of developments in our business, current, future and retrospective tax risks, and interpretation of the law in relation to all relevant taxes.
 We value the fact that we have a direct Customer Compliance Manager with whom we can proactively engage in dialogue.

 - Any inadvertent errors in submissions made to HMRC are fully disclosed as soon as reasonably practicable after they are identified.
 We take a proactive approach and take appropriate action in the event we discover errors or omissions; implementing remediation as quickly as is reasonably achievable and putting in place measures and controls to prevent recurrence.

 Brewin Dolphin Holdings PLC regards the publication of the information set out above as complying with the duty under paragraph 16 of Schedule 19 of the Finance Act 2016 (duty to publish a tax strategy).